 Look for a vendor that has all the robust features you need to secure your network.
 It's more cost effective to find a vendor that has everything you need for OT security, rather than having to put together a solution piecemeal.
 Look for a solution, like the SCADAfence Platform that can handle asset discovery and inventory management, threat intelligence, government compliance and can scale as your business grows.
 It’s also important that your solution can integrate with other technologies that you have in place for your IT network, such as remote access monitoring.

 Another option is to use a managed services solution.
-Partnering with an MSSP will allow you to increase security while adding fewer resources and giving you access to security experts who will help you monitor your network.
+Partnering with an MSSP will allow you to increase security while adding fewer resources and giving you access to security experts who will help you with OT network monitoring.

 To see the SCADAfence Platform in action, or get more information, request a demo today.